 Field Description Usage tips Traffic type The source traffic type for which this rule applies.
-Options are: Any: The rule does not inspect the traffic type Standard: The rule applies if the traffic is standards-based SIP Any Microsoft: The rule applies if the traffic is Microsoft SIP or Microsoft SIP-SIMPLE Microsoft SIP: The rule applies if the traffic is Microsoft SIP Microsoft IM and Presence: The rule applies if the traffic is Microsoft SIP-SIMPLE This option helps you route different types of calls to the infrastructure most suited to processing them.
+Options are: Any : The rule does not inspect the traffic type Standard : The rule applies if the traffic is standards-based SIP Any Microsoft : The rule applies if the traffic is Microsoft SIP or Microsoft SIP-SIMPLE Microsoft SIP : The rule applies if the traffic is Microsoft SIP Microsoft SIP : The rule applies if the traffic is Microsoft SIP This option helps you route different types of calls to the infrastructure most suited to processing them.
 For example, you could use two search rules to route Standard SIP towards a Unified CM neighbor zone and route Any Microsoft towards a Cisco Meeting Server neighbor zone.
 Source The sources of the requests for which this rule applies.
-Any: locally registered devices, neighbor or traversal zones, and any non-registered devices.
-All zones: locally registered devices plus neighbor or traversal zones.
-Local Zone: locally registered devices only.
-Named: a specific source zone or subzone for which the rule applies.
+Any : locally registered devices, neighbor or traversal zones, and any non-registered devices.
+All zones : locally registered devices plus neighbor or traversal zones.
+Local Zone : locally registered devices only.
+Named : a specific source zone or subzone for which the rule applies.
 Named sources creates the ability for search rules to be applied as dial plan policy for specific subzones and zones.
 Source name The specific source zone or subzone for which the rule applies.
 Choose from the Default Zone, Default Subzone or any other configured zone or subzone.
 Only applies if the Source is set to Named .
-Request must be authenticated Specifies whether the search rule applies only to authenticated search requests.
-This can be used in conjunction with the Expressway's Authentication Policy to limit the set of services available to unauthenticated devices.
-Mode The method used to test if the alias applies to the search rule.
-Alias pattern match: the alias must match the specified Pattern type and Pattern string.
-Any alias: any alias (providing it is not an IP address) is allowed.
-Any IP Address: the alias must be an IP address.
+Request must be authenticated st be authenticated search requests.
+Expressway's Authentication Policy to lin Mode The method used to test if the alias applies to the search rule.
+Alias pattern match : the alias must match the specified Pattern type and Pattern string .
+Any alias : any alias (providing it is not an IP address) is allowed.
+Any IP Address : the alias must be an IP address.